 |

-The lines from 7 and 8 perform the input / output operation (2) in which the input data is taken - n, the number for which we want to calculate the value of the function factorial.
+Lines 7 and 8 implement the input/output operation (2), where the input data is retrieved—n, the number for which we want to calculate the factorial function.

-In line 9, we declare the variables i and s, giving them also the initial values (in both cases equal to 1) (3).
+In line 9, we declare the variables i and s, simultaneously assigning them initial values (equal to 1 in both cases) (3).

-The while statement is equivalent to the selection block (4) from our algorithm.
-Instructions contained in lines 11 - 12 (block 5) will be executed as long as the condition in the while statement is satisfied, i.e. until i is less than or equal to n.
-When constantly increasing and becomes greater than n we pass to the statement after the while loop, starting on line 14.
-In lines 14 to 16, the result is printed (6).
+The while statement is the equivalent of the selection block (4) from our algorithm.
+The instructions contained in lines 11-12 (block 5) will be executed as long as the condition in the while statement is met, meaning as long as i is less than or equal to n.
+When the constantly incremented i becomes greater than n, we proceed to the statements after the while loop, starting in line 14.
+In lines 14 through 16, the result is printed (6).

-The curly brace } from line 17 completes the main function and also the operation of the entire program (end block of the algorithm (7)).
+The curly brace } on line 17 ends the main function and simultaneously terminates the operation of the entire program (the algorithm's STOP block (7)).

 The curly brace } on line 18 ends the definition of the Fact_iter class.